Pratt KS Electrical Service

 Outbuildings

-Shops, barns, detached garages, and wells need properly protected feeder planning.
+Detached garages, shops, sheds, and rural equipment need properly protected feeder and circuit planning.

 HVAC Loads

-Modern heating and cooling equipment needs correct circuit sizing and disconnect planning.
+Air conditioners, furnaces, heat pumps, and water heaters need correct circuit sizing and disconnect planning.

 Appliance Demand

-Ranges, dryers, water heaters, and kitchen upgrades can overload older circuits.
+Ranges, dryers, water heaters, microwaves, and kitchen remodels can overload older branch circuits.

 Rural Runs